EquiMed logo.

 Description

-Entropion is usually a hereditary problem that occurs when the foal is born with the eyelid rolling inward causing the eyelashes to rub the eye.
+Entropion is usually a hereditary problem that occurs when the foal is born with the eyelid rolling inward causing the eyelashes to rub against the eyeball.
 This condition often results in excessive tearing and discomfort for the foal.
 Unless treated promptly, the irritation caused by the eyelashes and eyelid rubbing against the eye may lead to ulceration and infection of the eye.

 Symptoms